LabX: Origin of the museum

 Opened in April 2004, the Marian Koshland Science Museum was named for Marian Koshland, an immunologist and molecular biologist who conducted groundbreaking research in the behavior of antibodies.
-The museum has been developed as the result of a gift from her husband, Daniel Koshland, a molecular biologist specializing in the study of enzymes and bacteria.
-The Museum shared an eponym with the Marian Koshland Integrated Natural Science Center at the elite liberal arts college, Haverford College.
+The museum was developed as the result of a gift from her husband, Daniel Koshland, a molecular biologist specializing in the study of enzymes and bacteria.
+The Museum shared an eponym with the Marian Koshland Integrated Natural Science Center at the Haverford College.

 Location

 The museum was located at 525 E Street, NW.
 The museum entrance was at the corner of 6th & E Streets, NW, in the Penn Quarter neighborhood of Washington, DC.
 It was three blocks north of the National Mall.